Kartik14/latent-diffusion/README.md

 # Quick Start

-For getting started quickly, this sections decribes how to generate images using pretrained diffusion models.
+For getting started quickly, this sections decribes how to generate images using a pretrained decoder and diffusion model.
 The steps are as follows:

 1. Setup the python environment according to [this](#environment-setup) section
 2. Download the pretrained decoder model `jepa_decoder_epoch_150.ckpt` from [here](https://drive.google.com/file/d/13eOakawexnv8EZl_cw4mHlxDyXryol9_/view?usp=drive_link) and the diffuion model trained on JEPA Embeddings `unconditional_epoch_150_jepa.ckpt` from [here](https://drive.google.com/file/d/1mYi37dMe5F94RBXdLIsOd7iAIgKz91_P/view?usp=drive_link).